neobasic/.github/profile/README.md

 The NeoBASIC mascot is the [chimera](https://en.wikipedia.org/wiki/Chimera_(creature)), a mythological creature that emerged in Greece during the 7th century BC.
 The chimera is characterized by a hybrid appearance of two or more animals (lion, goat, serpent, eagle) and the ability to breathe fire from its nostrils.

 The name ZECA is an acronym for "Zero Effort and Cost Abstractions."
-NeoBASIC is a language based on the concept of "zero-cost abstraction," where features or abstractions are provided without imposing any performance overhead at runtime.
+NeoBASIC is a language based on the concepts of *zero-cost abstraction*, and *zero cognitive effort*, in which the resources and abstractions provided are easy to assimilate and do not impose any performance overhead at runtime.
 The abstractions provided by NeoBASIC are compile-time constructs and do not add any additional cost to the final C++ code, making it as fast as if you had written the code in C++ without the abstractions.

 The [chimera icons](https://www.flaticon.com/free-icon/chimera_477118) used in the NeoBASIC project were designed by [Freepik](https://www.flaticon.com/authors/freepik) and sourced from [Flaticon](https://www.flaticon.com/).